Nitrux is made with by people like you.

-Nomad Firewall is a firewall tool for Linux uses the Qt toolkit.
+NX Firewall is a firewall tool for Linux uses the Qt toolkit.
 You can use the wizard to create a basic firewall, then streamline it further using the dynamic rules.
 You can open and close ports with a few clicks, or monitor your services giving access only to a select few.
-Nomad Firewall is an open source application that provides users with a graphical user interface (GUI) for the ufw (Uncomplicated Firewall)/iptables command-line interface, which lets users to manage Linux kernel’s packet filtering system.
+NX Firewall is an open source application that provides users with a graphical user interface (GUI) for the ufw (Uncomplicated Firewall)/iptables command-line interface, which lets users manage Linux kernel’s packet filtering system.

-Key features include the ability to use profiles, quickly enable or disable the firewall, easily set incoming and outgoing rules, view which applications are listening on which ports, as well as to effortlessly add or remove rules.
+Key features include the ability to use profiles, quickly enable or disable the firewall, easily set incoming and outgoing rules and view which applications are listening on which ports, as well as to effortlessly add or remove rules.
 With a single click of a button, users will be able to enable or disable the firewall as well as to set incoming and outgoing rules (Allow, Deny, Reject).
-It is also possible to easily create a rules as well as to add simple or advanced firewall rules, where you can set default policy, category, subcategory and application.
+It is also possible to easily create rules as well as to add simple or advanced firewall rules, where you can set default policy, category, subcategory and application.

-Under the hood the software is written entirely in the C++ programming language.
+Under the hood, the software is written entirely in the C++ programming language.
 However, its graphical user interface is written using the QML GUI toolkit.
 It is available as a KCM for the Plasma 5 desktop environment.

 Keep your important files secure.